jigx-com/jigx-docs-examples/docs/Datasource/static.md

 You also have the option to set up static data directly in the relevant fields.
 This scenario is however not discussed here as this section focuses only on the application of the static data component itself.
 Please refer to the guide on working with [Static Data]() for more information on the alternative application.
 :::

-## Examples and code snippets ****
+## Examples and code snippets

 View common uses for the static datasource below and how you can configure the same in your solution (links to examples are available in the relevant examples).

 We've gone ahead and expanded the first one for you.
-Feel free to view any others you'd like to inspect.&#x20;
+Feel free to view any others you'd like to inspect.

 :::::ExpandableHeading
 ### Static datasource configured *locally* on a jig

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/6d2E3jkkz-3oaCcClqGp7_xdair6ef8yljgyggr4vgnptpye1yvizw6xnzc8rdoimg1086iphone13blueportrait.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/6d2E3jkkz-3oaCcClqGp7_xdair6ef8yljgyggr4vgnptpye1yvizw6xnzc8rdoimg1086iphone13blueportrait.png" size="84" width="1570" height="2932" position="center" caption}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/6d2E3jkkz-3oaCcClqGp7_xdair6ef8yljgyggr4vgnptpye1yvizw6xnzc8rdoimg1086iphone13blueportrait.png" size="84"  position="center"}
 :::

 :::VerticalSplitItem
 Below is an example of static data that has been configured locally.

-**Examples:
+**Examples**:
-**See the full example using static data on <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/simple-lists/static-data/simple-list-sd-local.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example using static data on [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/simple-lists/static-data/simple-list-sd-local.jigx")
 :::
 ::::